What Types of Plants Do Ladybugs Lay Eggs on?

 27. Statice (Sea Lavender)

 What types of plants do ladybugs lay eggs on?
-Statice, also known as Sea Lavender, is a plant in that ladybugs love to lay their eggs.
+Statice, also known as Sea Lavender, is a plant in which ladybugs love to lay their eggs.

 This beautiful flower grows in many regions of the world, with different varieties found in areas like Europe, North Africa, and Asia.